EvgeniiTitov/ml-pool/README.md

 ### TODO:

+- Result dict needs to be cleaned if the caller never consume the result (TTL for the result?)

 - Release as a package

 - Test with proper model (YOLO or something) - fix loading Torch model